Crytpo/bitcoins/README.txt

 -----------------------------------------------------------------------
 The attack has a few problems on my laptop (timings flunctuate), but on my PC everything works perfectly.
+NOTE: tls/challenges/its2016g41-018.rchal.sol has been recovered from heap and is missing some characters in the beginning

 #######################################################################